movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 }
 ```

-2. The `acceptingEpoch` is the epoch in which commitments are counted and postconfirmation for an L2-block-batch is created.
+2. The `acceptingEpoch` is the epoch in which commitments are counted and postconfirmation for an block-range is created.
 If there are no more blocks in the current epoch the protocol progresses from one accepting epoch to the next via the `rollover` function.

 > [!note]
 > !!!
 Should we compensate for the case where validators of an epoch are not active anymore.
 In which case should we entertain the possibility that validators of the next epoch can take over to attest for a block from the previous epoch.
-In principle this may be feasible since the L2-block-batch is deterministic, we have L1 as a clock and postconfirmations do not rely on a BFT consensus.
+In principle this may be feasible since the block-range is deterministic, we have L1 as a clock and postconfirmations do not rely on a BFT consensus.

 ```solidity
 while (getCurrentEpoch() < blockEpoch) {